AriFordsham/GHCWiki/desugared-dictionaries.md

 Doing so reveals two things:

 1) It still does not work - the parser catches "Monoid undefined undefined undefined" with "Not in scope: data constructor Monoid".
-Is this because it's getting caught in the parser?
+Is this because it's getting caught in the typechecker?
 2)

 ```wiki